George Peele: Plays

 His pastoral comedy The Arraignment of Paris was presented by the Children of the Chapel Royal before Queen Elizabeth perhaps as early as 1581, and was printed anonymously in 1584.
 In the play, Paris is asked by Jupiter to decide which goddesses, Juno, Pallas or Venus should be awarded the golden apple.
 He awards this to Venus who carries Paris away, leaving his wife Oenone disconsolate.
 Juno and Pallas arraign Paris before the gods of partiality in his judgement.
 The case is then referred to Diana, with whom the final decision rests.
 She gives the apple to none of the competitors but to a nymph called Eliza, 'our Zabeta fayre', a reference to Queen Elizabeth I.

 His play Famous Chronicle of King Edward the First was printed in 1593.
 This chronicle history is an advance on the old chronicle plays, and marks a step towards the Shakespearean historical drama.
 Peele may have written or contributed to the bloody tragedy Titus Andronicus, which was published as the work of Shakespeare.
 This theory is in part due to Peele's predilection for gore, as evidenced in The Battle of Alcazar (acted 1588–1589, printed 1594), published anonymously, which is attributed with much probability to him.
 The Old Wives' Tale (printed 1595) was followed by The Love of King David and fair Bethsabe (written ca. 1588, printed 1599), which is notable as an example of Elizabethan drama drawn entirely from Scriptural sources.
 F. G. Fleay sees in it a political satire, and identifies Elizabeth and Leicester as David and Bathsheba, Mary, Queen of Scots as Absalom.

 Sir Clyomon and Sir Clamydes (printed 1599) has been attributed to Peele, but on insufficient grounds.
 Other plays attributed to Peele include Jack Straw (ca. 1587), The Wisdom of Doctor Dodypoll (printed 1600), The Maid's Metamorphosis (printed 1600), and Wily Beguiled (printed 1606) – though the scholarly consensus has judged these attributions to be insufficiently supported by evidence.
 Indeed, individual scholars have repeatedly resorted to Peele in their attempts to grapple with Elizabethan plays of uncertain authorship.
 Plays that have been assigned to (or blamed on) Peele include Locrine, The Troublesome Reign of King John, and Parts 1 and 2 of Shakespeare's Henry VI trilogy, in addition to Titus Andronicus.
 Edward III was attributed to Peele by Tucker Brooke in 1908.
-While the attribution of the entire play to Peele is mere speculation, Sir Brian Vickers demonstrated using metrical and other analysis that Peele wrote the first act and the first two scenes in Act II of Titus Andronicus, with Shakespeare responsible for the rest.
+Sir Brian Vickers used metrical and other analysis to argue that Peele wrote the first act and the first two scenes of Act II of Titus Andronicus, with Shakespeare responsible for the rest of the play.